 Body contouring surgery has higher risk of complications for smokers than face or breast ops

-New research published within the Aesthetic Surgery Journal earlier this year has revealed smokers are at a higher risk of suffering complications from cosmetic surgery than non-smokers.
+Research published in the Aesthetic Surgery Journal in January 2019 revealed smokers are at a higher risk of suffering complications from cosmetic surgery than non-smokers.
 More interestingly, the researchers discovered there was a higher risk when cosmetic surgery was carried out on the body, rather than the face or breasts.

 Here, we’ll look at the complications smoking can cause during and after surgery on the body, along with what the recent research discovered.